awslabs/gluonts/docs/rfc/zebras_timeframe.md

 ``InstanceSplitter`` become almost trivial, since all relevant information and behaviour is contained in frame objects.

+## Implementation

+``TimeFrame`` and ``SplitFrame`` are both immutable and operations like ``set`` return copies.
+Frames have an optional index of type ``zebras.Periods`` and can carry additional ``metadata``.

+Values are generally split into two categories: Dynamic and static with respect to time.
+All dynamic values have the same length in the time-dimension, while static values are additional properties which don't have a time dimension.

+To keep track of which dimension tracks time, we use a ``tdims`` lookup, and ``default_tdim = -1`` to determine what axes of the underlying data to slice.

+The optional ``metadata`` can also seen as static data, however, conceptually ``metadata`` should not be used for values, but can be used to carry information such as ``item_id``.
+For example, ``metadata`` should be copied when doing predictions, while all other data should not.

+Additionally, there is a padding indicator to denote which values have been
+padded: We want to allow to force frames to a certain length, and pad values if needed.

+Both classes have easy to use constructors in ``zebras.time_frame`` and ``zebras.split_frame``.

 ## Discussion

 ## Comparison with ``pandas.DataFrame``